raspberrypilearning/balloon-pi-tay-popper/worksheet.md

    This will designate GPIO pin 2 as what we'll use to pop the balloon.

 1. Now comes the code to pop the balloon.
 Earlier, we used `button.wait_for_press()` to wait for a button press, then we just printed `Pop!`.
-Add a the following lines before the `Pop!` line:
+Add the following lines before the `Pop!` line:

     ```python
     balloon.on()